usovaleksei/UsovAleksei/README.md

 ### About me
 - I'am 38 year old programmer from Moscow 💻
 - I learn Java at [Job4j](https://job4j.ru/) :mortar_board:
 - I worked at Forize LLC for 1.5 years as a Java developer (https://iiii-tech.com/)
+- I work at Dixie as a Java developer from July 2023 to present
-- My Java enterprise expirience is 1,5 year :hotsprings:
+- My Java enterprise expirience is 2 year :hotsprings:

 ### Core technologies